UNM-CARC/QuickBytes/GATK_QuickByte.md

 	gatk IndexFeatureFile \
 		-I $src/combined_vcfs/raw_snps.vcf.gz

+**NOTE THAT THIS FILE STILL NEEDS TO HAVE VARIANTS SELECTED AND FILTERED, SEE "Selecting and filtering variants" ABOVE**

 ## Sample PBS Script ##

 Here is a sample PBS script combining everything we have above, with as much parallelization as possible.
 One reason to break up steps like we did is for improved checkpointing (without having to write code checking if files are already present).
 Once you are finished running a block of code, you can just comment it out.
 Similarly, if you can only get part way through your sample list, you can copy it and remove samples that have already completed a given step.

+	#!/bin/bash

+	#PBS -q default
+	#PBS -l nodes=4:ppn=8
+	#PBS -l walltime=10:00:00
+	#PBS -N gatk_tutorial
+	#PBS -m ae
+	#PBS -M youremail@school.edu

+	# the PBS lines are for the default queue, using 4 nodes, and has a conservative 10 hour wall time
+	# it is named "gatk_tutorial" and sends an email to "youremail@school.edu" when done

+	# load your conda environment
 	module load miniconda3-4.7.12.1-gcc-4.8.5-lmtvtik
 	source activate gatk-env